Post Digital Colours – Regional Edition

 Alongside this, the work Phanuwat represents prosperity, hope, and the beginning of a journey.
 The child wearing a lion head embodies youth, growth, and the nurturing of inner strength.
 Under this gentle light, each step forward is no longer a simple movement, but a stride carried by courage, energy, and hope—reminding us that every journey begins with belief.

-Thanakan Klannakorn (b.2000), A Bangkok-based painter whose practice examines the relationship between object, time, and perception.
+Thanakan Klannakorn (b.2000) is a Bangkok-based painter whose practice examines the relationship between object, time, and perception.
 He earned his Bachelor’s degree in Painting from Poh-Chang Academy of Arts and a Master’s degree from Silpakorn University.
 His work recontextualizes overlooked everyday objects—such as plastic flowers, fabric remnants, and discarded materials—within carefully constructed pictorial spaces.
 Through a meditative and meticulous process, he positions painting as a temporal and emotional field where perception unfolds gradually rather than as a fixed image.

 In this work, he explores the tension between digital artificiality and material authenticity.
 Referencing Woman with a Parasol, the composition layers visual histories—from Renaissance order to Baroque drama—while mimicking the aesthetics of print and pixelation.
 Rather than revisiting the past, the work reflects a contemporary visual condition shaped by screens, where history is encountered as reproduction.
 The figure becomes a vessel of accumulated images, traversing centuries of beauty while preserving them against time’s erosion.